 First, Jesus Wants Us to Appreciate the Sacrifice He Made for Us

 Think of what it was like for Isaac.
 When you put yourself in Isaac’s place, you can identify with how hard it was for Jesus.
 What if you received the same request Isaac received?
 As you consider the sacrifice Isaac was willing to become, reflect on the even greater sacrifice Jesus became.
 He said:

 Greater love has no one than this, than to lay down one’s life for his friends.John 15:13

 Second, Don’t “Settle for Scraps”

 Imagine that you prepare a delicious feast for your friends, but when they arrive, they sit on the floor and eat the crumbs that fall from the table.
 If you read the account of Abraham and Isaac and fail to see God the Father and His Son, you are eating the crumbs.
 You have missed the wonderful feast that has been prepared for you.

 Genesis 22 is not primarily about Abraham and Isaac.
 Yes, they are present, but you want to see the true and greater Father and Son in the story:

 Now there were certain Greeks among those who came up to worship at the feast.
 Then they came to Philip, who was from Bethsaida of Galilee, and asked him, saying, “Sir, we wish to see Jesus.”John 12:20-21

 Desiring to see Jesus should be our hearts’ cry!
-My desire for you as you read this book is that you see Jesus and that by seeing Him, you grow in your love and thankfulness for Him.
+My desire for you is that you see Jesus.
+Then, by seeing Him, you grow in your love and thankfulness for Him.

 Listen to the message below if you’d like to hear the sermon I preached on this material…